-- 4.30 Having two illuminated digital screens in this location in close proximity to two major traffic junctions and facing oncoming traffic could lead to driver distraction, particularly at the junction of Clerkenwell Road and Gray's Inn Road for southwest-bound traffic, which will increase the risk of collision between motor vehicles, cyclists and pedestrians, particularly at night. - 4.31 The proposals would also introduce a significant distraction to pedestrians attempting to use the crossings when looking in a north-easterly direction towards the proposed hub structure, given the close proximity of both in relation to each other, as a result of the structure's size, location, illuminated displays and orientation. - 4.32 The proposals, therefore, raise serious highway safety concerns, not least the potential for drivers to become distracted by any associated digital advertisements when they need to be concentrating on the traffic signals, as well as, the potential for pedestrians to become distracted as they attempt to cross the road on either of the signal controlled pedestrian crossings.
-In this regard, it should also be noted that while both crossings identified above are signalised, it is common practice generally for some pedestrians to 'anticipate' a green light or cross on a 'red man' signal at junctions.
-The proposed illuminated advertising screens would only exacerbate any current risks on these busy road junctions located in close proximity to the application site. - 4.33 CPG Advertisements states in Paragraph 1.10 that, 'Advertisements will not be considered acceptable where they impact upon public safety, such as being hazardous to vehicular traffic (e.g. block sight lines, are more visible than traffic signals, emit glare) or pedestrian traffic (e.g. disrupt the free flow of pedestrian movement)'. - 4.34 Overall, therefore, in terms of public safety, the proposal would create an obstruction and distraction to both pedestrian and vehicular traffic, so raising public safety concerns, particularly as a result of the illuminated nature of the two large digital advertising screens and the close proximity of these screens to both a busy pedestrian crossing.
+- 4.29 The nearness of the application site to the junction with Hartland Road raises serious highway safety concerns as the proposed hub structure would obstruct visibility splays along Chalk Farm Road.
+Having an illuminated digital screen in close proximity to this road junction and facing in a north-westerly direction towards oncoming traffic, therefore, could lead to driver and cyclist distraction (see Images 8 and 9 above). - 4.30 As can also be seen from Images 8 and 9 above, both the road and cycle lane converge at this junction.
+A large illuminated advertisement screen proposed to face in a north-westerly direction towards oncoming road traffic and cyclists, therefore, would not only provide an immediate illuminated distraction to motorists and cyclists alike when attempting to join south-east bound traffic along Chalk Farm Road at this point (or indeed when attempting to turn into Hartland Road), but would also impair clear views given the size and orientation of the wider façade of the proposed hub structure on which the illuminated screen would be integrated. - 4.31 Given that this is also a very busy junction for pedestrian traffic attempting to cross the road at this point (see Paragraphs 3.57 to 3.66 above), the likely distraction and visual obstruction resulting from the proposed siting of the proposed structure in this location would adversely impact on public safety and increase the potential risk for collisions between motor vehicles, cyclists and pedestrians, particularly at night. - 4.32 The proposals, therefore, raise serious highway safety concerns, not least the potential for drivers to become distracted by any associated digital advertisements when they need to be concentrating on the traffic signals, as well as, the potential for pedestrians to become distracted as they attempt to cross the road at the signal controlled pedestrian crossing.
+In this regard, it should also be noted that while the crossing identified above is signalised, it is common practice generally for some pedestrians to 'anticipate' a green light or cross on a 'red man' signal at junctions.
+The proposed illuminated advertising screens would only exacerbate any current risks on this busy road located in close proximity to the application site. - 4.33 CPG Advertisements states in Paragraph 1.10 that, 'Advertisements will not be considered acceptable where they impact upon public safety, such as being hazardous to vehicular traffic (e.g. block sight lines, are more visible than traffic signals, emit glare) or pedestrian traffic (e.g. disrupt the free flow of pedestrian movement)'. - 4.34 Overall, therefore, in terms of public safety, the proposal would create an obstruction and distraction to both pedestrian and vehicular traffic, so raising public safety concerns, particularly as a result of the illuminated nature of the two large digital advertising screens and the close proximity of these screens to a road junction and cycle lane.
 As such, the proposal is contrary to the above Transport for London guidance and Local Plan Policies A1 (Managing the Impact of Development), D4 (Advertisements) and T1 (Prioritising walking, cycling and public transport), and related planning guidance.